Freecey/Bulletin-Board-Project/README.md

 - Post and reply to topic message
 - Search in Topics name and messages content
 - Markdown interpretation for content
-- email notification on topic if user have participated
+- emojis supported
-- emojis reaction on post
+- Email notification

 ### Admin Section
 - only for moderator and admin